Philadelphia Police Searching For Another Suspected Shooter In South Street Mass Shooting

 City Councilmember Mark Squilla adds police need more support.

 “What can the police do, what can’t they do?
 We need to make sure we have their backs.
-We’re expecting them to do certain things,” Squilla said.MORE NEWS: New Jersey Residents Behind On Utility Bills Urged To Sign Up For Assistance Before June 14 Deadline
+We’re expecting them to do certain things,” Squilla said.MORE NEWS: Democrats Andy Kim, Donald Norcross Among Winners In New Jersey's Primary Election